Josef Breitenbach: New Life in America

 Breitenbach seemingly had no trouble adjusting to America.
 New York, the city in which he would spend the rest of his life, became home to him, as evidenced by his photomontage of 1942, "We New Yorkers."
 He responded to the electric beat of the city, composing photographs such as "Radio City" (1942) that have a jazz-like quality.

 His first teaching appointment was at Black Mountain College near Asheville, North Carolina, where he was invited by Josef Albers to teach as Visiting Instructor in photography in summer 1944.
-In New York City, he taught at Cooper Union from 1946-1966 and the New School for Social Research from 1949-1975.
+In New York City, he taught at Cooper Union from 1946 to 1966 and the New School for Social Research from 1949 to 1975.

 The 1950s and 1960s were years of intense activity for Breitenbach.
 He did photographic reportage in Asia for the United Nations and other varied businesses, documenting relief work.
-He exhibited his photographs extensively in Europe in the 1930s (especially in Paris) and in the United States from the 1940s to the mid-1960s, including at the Museum of Modern Art and the Metropolitan Museum of Art, where he had work selected by Edward Steichen for the Museum's international touring exhibition The Family of Man.
+He exhibited his photographs extensively in Europe in the 1930s (especially in Paris) and in the United States from the 1940s to the mid-1960s, including at the Museum of Modern Art and the Metropolitan Museum of Art, where he had work selected by Edward Steichen for the museum's international touring exhibition The Family of Man.
 The time not spent on the road was spent absorbed by his teaching at Cooper Union and The New School.